-The goal of sprint two is a clickable demo of the app's UX^1 and a technical demo consisting of the connection between the blockchain and the app.
-During this sprint, testing was set-up for the various parts of the application.
+During the second sprint a clickable demo of the app's UX (User experience) and a technical demo consisting of the connection between the blockchain and the app was developed.
+Furthermore, testing was set-up for the various parts of the application.
 This chapter gives an overview of the work that was done and the problems that were encountered.